Running genoPlotR from a command-line interface

 hues for reverse comparisons.
 It is applied only to comparisons, and

-bases the coloring on comparison metrics, namely per_id
+bases the coloring on comparison metrics, namely per_id,

-columns, in that order.
+bit_score, and e_value columns, in that order.

 - uniform: Generates a color palette based on the possible values a